 Thus far we have been concerned with the analysis of a single variable - estimating the parameters which define its distribution, assessing the precision of the estimates and trying to decide if values of the parameters are different in separate groups.
 Quite often we need to consider more than one variable and how they relate to one another.
-There are ways of assessing the relationship between several variables but we will only consider the case of two variables.
+The of assessing the relationship between several variables can be addressed but we will only consider the case of two variables.